Pythons-And-Ladders/the-coke-can-project/README.md

 Welcome to The Coke Can Project!
 This repository provides the tools, code, and guidance to convert the TTGO T-Beam Supreme devices into fully configurable, multi-protocol wireless sensor nodes.
 The system allows efficient data classification and transmission over LoRa, WiFi, or BLE based on Quality of Service (QoS) requirements and sensor data urgency.

+**Why "The Coke Can Project"?**

+The name "Coke Can Project" came from the way the wireless sensor network (WSN) was first conceptualised.
+In early discussions, we used different soft drink brands to represent the various roles and sensors that each node in the network could have.
+For example, a Coke node could be equipped with environmental sensors, a Pepsi node might serve as a router, and a Fanta node could act as a gateway or dead letterbox for message storage.

+This analogy helped us to easily visualise and distinguish the different functionalities across the network, making it simpler to plan the system’s structure.
+Additionally, the concept of a "Coke Can" provided a useful reference for the size and weight of the nodes, emphasising their portability and versatility.
+Each node, roughly the size of a can, is compact enough to be deployed in a variety of environments while maintaining flexibility in its role and onboard sensors.

+This creative approach simplified the early design process and now reflects the project's adaptability and efficiency in real-world applications.

 ## Project Overview

 The purpose of this project is to design and develop an intelligent data routing system for a Wireless Sensor Network (WSN).
 The primary goal is to enhance energy efficiency, while ensuring reliability and flexibility in data management across the network.
 This project not only delivers a theoretical solution but also implements and evaluates a physical WSN.